How Long Will an RV Fridge Run on Propane?

 The longer it stays on an uneven level, the more inefficient it will be, and the more likely it is to suffer a significant mechanical meltdown.
 As a result, it is very important to check the level of your RV after you park.
 Otherwise, you could have some major issues in the very near future.

-Pre Cool Items Before Loading into RV Fridge
+Pre Cool Items Before Loading Them into an RV Fridge

-One easy thing to do to help the efficiency of your RV fridge is to pre-cool your food before putting it in the fridge.
-You can do this by putting them in an icebox for a short amount of time before you add them to the fridge.
+One easy way to improve the efficiency of your RV fridge is to pre-cool your food before putting it in the fridge.
+You can do this by putting it in an icebox for a short amount of time before you add it to the fridge.

 Alternatively, add cool food before you add anything that might be warm or hot.
 Having cold items in your fridge will further reduce the thermal load on the system.
 Additionally, if you have room to spare, you can add cold packs to the shelves to help lower the temperature even more.